 Specific instances where TEE is valuable are numerous.
 It readily identifies infections on heart valves, blood clots or tumors, and small holes in the heart.
 A more comprehensive evaluation of the aorta can be made.
-It may also supplement transthoracic echocardiography in special patient subgroups, such as overweight individuals or patients with emphysema (whose enlarged lungs cover the heart and does not allow passage of sound waves from the chest wall).
+It may also supplement transthoracic echocardiography in particular patient subgroups, such as overweight individuals or patients with emphysema (whose enlarged lungs cover the heart and do not allow passage of sound waves from the chest wall).

 Preparation for Echocardiography